Takashiidobe/notes/src/talks/the-art-of-doing-science-and-engineering.md

 Now style cannot be put into words.
 I can only approach you by particular examples and let you infer what it is.
 Now, there's a belief that you probably have, that anything can be talked about.
 This goes back to Socrates, Plato, Aristotle and the early Greek times.
 They thought they could talk about the gods, truth, beauty, justice, love, all those things.
 At the time they were saying these things, there were the mystery cults in Greece.
 Who said you must experience, you cannot talk.

 And if you remember the Middle Ages, various saints said, you can't talk about God.
 You got to experience him.
-The same way the Mohammedans about Allah, you can't portray him, you can't put pictures.
+The same way the Muslims about Allah, you can't portray him, you can't put pictures.
 You must sense.
 So there is a long minuscule that says you cannot put everything into words.
 And one of them is style.
 I really cannot say what I mean, I can only give you these examples of struggle.
 Hopefully, you will get the idea.

 Now to be effective at a course like this, I have found that I have to talk about myself.
 If I make abstract remarks.
 It just sounds like so many pious words.
 If I talk about me and what I've done, maybe it will penetrate you.
 Now it gives a course, attitude of bragging.
 I'm always talking about myself.
 But I will tell you several mistakes that I made, so you won't do the same sort of thing.